-Please see a sample Child Injury Report at the end of this handbook.
+Please see a sample Child Injury Report in your child's classroom.
 If your child suffered an injury before the school day, please report it to staff so that they are able to keep an eye on the injury for you during the school day.